Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.resume();

-With pauseOnConnect, accepted sockets arrive paused.
-Node has accepted the descriptor and created the net.Socket, but readable data will not flow into JavaScript until the socket resumes.
-Process managers and handoff patterns can use that to transfer sockets or attach setup before data events start.
+});With pauseOnConnect, accepted sockets arrive paused.
+Node has accepted the descriptor and created the net.Socket, but readable data will not flow into your JavaScript code until the socket resumes.
+Process managers and handoff patterns can use this to transfer sockets or attach setup before data events begin.
 The TCP connection already exists.
-The read side is held at the Node stream boundary.
+The read side is being held inside Node's stream layer.

 The Readiness Path Inside Node

 For a server socket on Unix-like systems, the listening descriptor is watched for readability.
 Readability on a listening socket means accept() can return a connected descriptor without blocking. libuv keeps a watcher associated with the TCP handle.
-When the event loop reaches the poll provider and the kernel reports the descriptor readable, libuv runs the native connection callback associated with that handle.
+When the event loop reaches the poll provider and the kernel reports the descriptor as readable, libuv runs the native connection callback associated with that handle.

-Writes start in JavaScript and move downward. socket.write() puts bytes into Node's writable path.
+Writes move in the other direction. socket.write() puts bytes into Node's writable path.
 If Node can hand them to libuv and the kernel accepts them into the socket send buffer, the write progresses.
-If user-space buffering grows past the stream threshold, socket.write() returns false and later 'drain' tells you the writable side has room again.
-TCP flow control and kernel send buffers sit below that JavaScript signal, so a local true from write() means "accepted by the local writable path," not "read by the peer."
+If user-space buffering grows past the stream threshold, socket.write() returns false.
+Later, 'drain' tells you the writable side has room again.
+TCP flow control and kernel send buffers sit below that JavaScript signal, so true from write() means the local writable path accepted the bytes.
+It does not mean the peer read them.

 server.on('connection', socket => {